 Your agency is literally (maybe not literally) drowning in data and it's only going to get worse without serious consideration for its information management strategy.

 The military doesn't have time for contract fees, red tape, or bid protests.
-Learn how DoD can get IT services to war fighters faster, smarter.

 Two years after the launch of the Obama Administration's Digital Government Strategy, federal leaders still give their agencies an average C+ on digital services.
 How can agencies make the grade?
 Read the full GBC survey and report.

 Federal agencies have tough decisions to make as they move past the low-hanging fruit and start migrating older and more interconnected systems to the cloud.

 As many of the government’s most experienced workers near retirement, the federal government faces looming skills gaps that threaten to affect mission effectiveness.
 Agencies can look to harness video content management as a means of retaining institutional knowledge and empower employees to share information with and learn from one another.